 For any newcomers to the Netherlands, you’ve probably never heard of a Dutch weather app called Buienradar — but trust us, it’s a holy grail.

-Maybe not what you were thinking, but Dutchies are constantly using a simple weather app.🌡Buienradar tracks the usual things like temperature and wind directions.
+It may not be what you had in mind, but Dutchies are constantly using a simple weather app.🌡Buienradar tracks the usual things like temperature and wind directions.

 More practically, it shows the movement of the clouds and predicts how strong rain will be in an area at a given time.
 Wat handig!